 Suitable for all ages

-Otago Museum has many areas that will entertain adults and kids but one area that comes highly recommended by locals is the Tuhura Science Centre, home to an indoor tropical forest and lots of interactive science displays and experiments that should keep your kids occupied for at least a couple of hours.
+Otago Museum has many areas that will entertain adults and kids for at least half a day if not a full day.
+One area that comes highly recommended by locals is the Tuhura Science Centre, home to lots of interactive science displays and experiments, as well as an indoor tropical forest full of butterflies.